-- The appeal must include the name of the application and a short summary of why the applicant is appealing the decision. - Lack of available funding may negatively impact the appeal process. - The appeal must be filed with the Bureau Director within thirty (30) business days of the date of the denial. - The Bureau Director will review the application and will make a decision whether to reverse the denial decision. - If the Bureau Director denies the appeal, the applicant must file an appeal with the Secretary's office within thirty (30) days from the date of the letter. - The Secretary's office will review the application and will make a final determination.
+- The appeal must include the name of the application and a short summary of why the applicant is appealing the decision. - Lack of available funding may negatively impact the appeal process. - The appeal must be filed with the Bureau Director within thirty (30) business days of the date of the denial the applicant received notice of the award decision. - The Bureau Director will review the application and will make a decision whether to reverse the denial decision. - If the Bureau Director denies the appeal, the applicant must file an appeal with the Secretary's office within thirty (30) days from the date of the letter. - The Secretary's office will review the application and will make a final determination.